zalf-rdm/bonares-handbook/README.md

 after to have the NPM u need to install the Retype
 ```
 npm install retypeapp --global
-retype start
 ```

-Clone this github Repo and your project will be read to run
+Clone this github Repo and your project will be ready to run
 ```
 retype start
 ```